Election 2020: Labour ups top tax rate for high-earners - Grant Robertson

 - Election 2020: Jacinda Ardern launches Labour campaign, $300 million jobs fund - NZ Herald

-The party's finance spokesman, Grant Robertson, said the tax was about maintaining investment in important services for New Zealanders, while keeping the tax rate exactly the same for the vast majority of the country.
+Robertson said the tax was about maintaining investment in important services for New Zealanders, while keeping the tax rate exactly the same for the vast majority of the country.

 "Our plan strikes a balance as we recover from Covid-19," he said.